-Avoid overflow of water-controlled valves are provided in water supply system.
-Close supervision for water supply system.
+- Avoid overflow of water-controlled valves provided in the water supply system. - Close supervision of the water supply system. - > Sensor-based taps are installed - Water Conservation awareness for new students - Sprinklers usage for gardening and grass cover

-3. Locate the point of entry of water and point of exit of waste water in your institute.
+3. Locate the point of entry of water and point of exit of wastewater in your institute.
 (Entry and Exit)

-Entry - Water comes from Municipal Corporation and Borewell.
+Entry - Water comes from Municipal Corporation and Borewell

-Exit- From Canteen, Toilets, Hostel and bathrooms through covered drainage which is connected to sewer
+Exit- From Canteen, Toilets, Hostel, Bathrooms, and Labs through covered drainage which is connected to the sewer, and treated water is used for gardening purposes